afritsch/tf2classcfgs/readme.txt

 - Soldier: Announce enemy medic kill on mouse5, easy rocketjump on mouse2 (deactivated)
 - Pyro: toggle autofire on mouse5, works with switching weapons
-- Scout: mouse1-3 direct switch+attack for all three weapons (note: sandman doesn't work)
+- Scout: mouse1-3 direct switch+attack for all three weapons
-- Medic: alt fake ubercharge, mouse5 team announce ubercharge is ready, backspace suicide, mouse2 use and announce used ubercharge, tapping crtl shows teammate locations
+- Medic: alt fake ubercharge, mouse5 team announce ubercharge is ready, backspace suicide, mouse2 use and announce used ubercharge, tapping crtl shows nearby teammate locations
 - Demoman: toggle autoshoot on mouse5, works with switching weapons

 Notes:
-- engineer quick build is problematic with the second sentry in MvM, use normal build menu for it
+- Engineer quick build is problematic with the second sentry in MvM, use normal build menu for it
-- sandman doesn't work for the scout bindings, either involve a "exec clear" on console or deactivate the binding for mouse2
+- The Sandman doesn't work for the scout bindings, either involve a "exec clear" on console or deactivate the binding for mouse2